imaginando/imaginando.github.io/lk/chorder.md

 - **ON** - toggles the arpeggiator between on and off
 - **SYNC** - synchronizes the arpeggiator to the session's tempo
 - **MODE** - defines the order on which the arpeggio notes will be played.
 There are four modes available:
-  - **UP** - notes are played from lower to higher.
+  - **UP** - notes are played from lowest to highest.
-  - **DOWN** - notes are played from higher to lower.
+  - **DOWN** - notes are played from highest to lowest.
-  - **UP/DOWN I** - notes are played from lower to higher and then from higher to lower.
+  - **UP/DOWN I** - notes are played from lowest to highest and then from highest to lowest.
-  - **UP/DOWN II** - notes are played from lower to higher and then from higher to lower but repeating the higher and lower notes.
+  - **UP/DOWN II** - notes are played from lowest to highest and then from highest to lowest but repeating the highest and lowest notes.
-  - **Random** - notes are played randomly.
+  - **Random** - notes are played at random.
 - **STEPS** - allows choosing the number of octaves the arpeggio will go up to.
 - **RATE** - defines the arpeggiator rate.
 - **GATE** - defines the length of each note's event (time on vs time off).